dataprofessor/st.progress/README.md

      st.write('You can now display the progress of your calculations in a Streamlit app with the `st.progress` command.')
 ```

 Finally, we define a progress bar and instantiate it with a starting value of `0`.
-A `for` loop iterating until `100` is performed.
+Then, a `for` loop will iterate from `0` until `100` is reached.
 In each iteration, we use `time.sleep(0.05)` to allow the app to wait for `0.05` before adding a value of `1` to the `my_bar` progress bar and in doing so the graphical display of the bar increases with each iteration.
 ```python
 my_bar = st.progress(0)